KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In this tutorial we will make a notebook and run the macro from `tutorial 1 <tutorial.html#advanced-macro-s>`_.
 This
 macro shows the basics of Eskapade.
-Once we have Eskapade running in a terminal, we can run it also in jupyter.
+Once we have Eskapade running in a terminal, we can run it also in Jupyter.
-Make sure you have properly `installed jupyter <installation#making-jupyter-run-with-the-right-python-kernel>`_.
+Make sure you have properly `installed Jupyter <installation#making-jupyter-run-with-the-right-python-kernel>`_.

 We start by making a notebook:

 .. code-block:: bash

-  $ make_notebook.sh tutorials/ tutorial_3_notebook
+  $ eskapade_generate_notebook --dir tutorials/ tutorial_3_notebook

 This will create a notebook in ``tutorials/`` with the name ``tutorial_3_notebook`` running
 macro ``tutorial_1.py``.
-Now open jupyter and take a look at the notebook.
+Now open Jupyter and take a look at the notebook.

 .. code-block:: bash